Greyson Chance: 2014–2018: Somewhere Over My Head

-On January 13, 2014, Chance released a new song named "Temptation" onto his SoundCloud.
+On January 13, 2014, Chance released the song "Temptation" onto his SoundCloud.
 He performed the song at the Sundance Film Festival.
-Throughout the year, he continued the process of writing and recording his EP, Somewhere Over My Head.
-On September 16, Chance released a single called "Thrilla In Manila".
+Throughout the year, he continued the process of writing and recording his EP Somewhere Over My Head.
+On September 16, Chance released a single called "Thrilla in Manila".
 Another track named "Meridians" was released on March 24, 2015.
 Both songs, ultimately, did not appear on the final track list.
 The official lead single, "Afterlife", was released on October 29, 2015.
-In 2016, it was succeeded by "Hit & Run" on February 5 and "Back On the Wall" on April 29 as the second and third singles, respectively.
-On April 28, he released a new music video for his single "Back On The Wall" on his YouTube channel.
+In 2016, it was succeeded by "Hit & Run" on February 5 and "Back on the Wall" on April 29 as the second and third singles, respectively.
+On April 28, he released a music video for his single "Back on the Wall" on his YouTube channel.
 The EP was released May 13, 2016.

 Before the release of Somewhere Over My Head, from January 27 to February 1, 2016, Chance performed three shows in Los Angeles, Chicago and New York City.
-He had a release party of his new EP in YouTube Space LA on May 13, 2016.
-And on May 28–29, he had another two shows after the release of the EP in San Francisco and Seattle.
+He held a release party for his EP in YouTube Space LA on May 13, 2016, and on May 28 and 29, he had another two shows after the release of the EP in San Francisco and Seattle.
 During promotion of the EP, Chance was also featured on an electronic dance track by tyDi and Jack Novak titled "Oceans", which was released on February 19, 2016.
 In February 2016, he was picked as Elvis Duran's Artist of the Month and was featured on NBC's Today show hosted by Kathie Lee Gifford and Hoda Kotb and broadcast nationally where he performed live his single "Hit & Run".
-In June 2016, one month after releasing his new EP, Somewhere Over My Head, Chance returned to Asia for a short promo tour starting in Singapore, Kuala Lumpur and Penang in Malaysia, and Manila, Philippines.
+In June 2016, one month after releasing his EP Somewhere Over My Head, Chance returned to Asia for a short promo tour starting in Singapore, Kuala Lumpur and Penang in Malaysia, and Manila, Philippines.

 On September 15, 2016, Frank Pole released a song titled "Anything" which featured Chance.
 On December 23, 2016, Chance released a song called "London".
 On May 6, 2017, Chance is also featured on Fabian Mazur's song called "Earn It".
 On May 12, 2017, Chance's cover of "Hungry Eyes" was released as part of the soundtrack album for the television film remake of Dirty Dancing.
 On June 30, 2017, Chance released a song called "Seasons".
 On December 8, 2017, Chance released his single "Low", and on May 4, 2018, he released his single "Lighthouse", collaborating with Danish-American DJ & music producer Fabian Mazur.
 Another single was released on June 8, 2018, called "Good As Gold".